 \subsection{Model III: Quadratic Trace Coupling}

-The quadratic dependence on the matter trace is motivated by earlier studies on $f(R,\mathcal{T})$ gravity, where terms proportional to $\mathcal{T}^2$ capture higher-order matter-geometry interactions \cite{Harko2011}.
-These terms may effectively emulate the bulk viscosity or particle production effects on cosmology.
-In $f(Q,\mathcal{T})$ gravity, this model serves as a \textit{toy analog}, highlighting how nonlinear matter contributions directly alter entropy production and potentially introduce stronger constraints for the GSLT.
-The model with nonlinear matter contributions through a quadratic dependence on the trace is considered as follows:,
+The quadratic dependent on the matter trace is considered from earlier studies in $f(R,\mathcal{T})$ gravity.
+In this works, the term like $\mathcal{T}^2$ is used to include higher-order matter–geometry effect \cite{Harko2011}.
+Such a term can mimic the physical processes such as bulk viscosity or particle production in cosmology.
+Moreover, in the $f(Q,\mathcal{T})$ gravity, we also use the similar idea for the same the model is treated as a simple toy model form.
+In particular, these terms directly modify the entropy production.
+They can also impose stronger conditions for the validity of the GSLT.
+Thus, we consider a model with nonlinear matter contribution through a quadratic dependence on the trace, given as follows:

 The derivatives are $f_Q = -\alpha$ and $f_\mathcal{T} = -2\beta \mathcal{T}$, leading to